KozmunkasKalman/kaczynski-ted/README.md

 # Kaczynski
-### "Kaczynski" Text EDitor is a modal text editor inspired by Vim, Nano and others.
+### "Kaczynski" Text EDitor is an entirely pragmatic modal text editor inspired by Vim, Nano and others.
 It depends on NCurses for the TUI.

 > [!WARNING]
 > The editor is currently very early in development.
 Not reccomended for proper use as its so unstable it crashes constantly.
 I can't even debug it with GDB because its a text editor made with NCurses.
 As of the latest commit its capable of editing plain text consistently, unless when it cant for some reason.